mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 {: refdef}

-At startup, the CPU usage exceeded the target value of `450m`.
-This means that the 'currentMetricValue / desiredMetricValue' ratio was greater than one, indicating that the autoscaler needed to scale up the replicas.
+At startup, the CPU usage for the pod exceeded the target value of `450m`.
+This means that the `currentMetricValue / desiredMetricValue` ratio was greater than one, indicating that the autoscaler needed to scale up the replicas.
 But by how much?
 Let’s adjust the x-axis of the plot to display the number of replicas:

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide/cpu_stairs.png --alt HPA CPU expected replicas showing stairs pattern %}